 Is Singles Day exclusively for Asia?

 No, each year more predominantly western retailers have been adopting Singles Day as a pre-Black Friday advertising opportunity.
-Singles Day 2020 saw the likes of BooHoo, Kate Spade, Missguided, Nike and many more offering discount codes.
+Singles Day 2020 saw the likes of BooHoo, Kate Spade, Missguided, Nike and many more offering discount codes and one holiday that can be added to the list of important fashion ecommerce retail trends.

 What benefit is there to sell products with such a big markdown?

 The reality is that most companies will make larger than normal profits during Singles Day and Black Friday, but the main benefit, especially in 2020 is data.
 Companies are able to collect data and use it in the coming months and years to promote repeat purchases and customer loyalty.
-One day of lower prices can be seen as a small price to pay for a year’s worth of repeat custom.
+One day of lower prices can be seen as a small price to pay for a year’s worth of customer loyalty and retention.

 It’s important to remember that good CTA’s and UX are integral to getting the very best out of Singles Day and Black Friday.
 If you’re looking for some hints and tips on how to get this right, take a look at our Conversion Rate Optimisation blog.